All India Institute of Medical Sciences, Bibinagar

-All India Institute of Medical Sciences, Bibinagar (AIIMS Bibinagar) is a public medical college and hospital based in Bibinagar, Yadadri Bhuvanagiri, Telangana, India, and one of the All India Institutes of Medical Sciences (AIIMSs).
-It is one of the six AIIMSs that started operation in 2019.
+All India Institute of Medical Sciences, Bibinagar (AIIMS Bibinagar) is a public medical college and hospital located in the villages of Rangapur and Kondamadugu Bibinagar mandal, Yadadri Bhuvanagiri District Hyderabad Metropolitan Region on the (NH –163) Hyderabad-Warangal National Highway.
+It is one of the six All India Institutes of Medical Sciences (AIIMSs) that started primary operations in 2019 and has largest campus among all AIIMS in India.